 Social Login (OAuth) with Backend SDKs

-This guide is meant for developers that are NOT using Descope Flows to design login screens and authentication methods.
+This guide is meant for developers that are NOT using Descope on the frontend to design login screens and authentication methods.

 Backend SDK